redis-developer/agent-memory-server-with-alexa-demo/README.md

 ## Running the Demo

-Once the deployment is complete, you can interact with your Alexa skill named "my jarvis".
+Once the deployment is complete, you can interact with your Alexa skill named **my jarvis**.

 ![my-jarvis-interaction.png](images/my-jarvis-interaction.png)